Deathlok: Michael Collins

 Professor Michael Collins was born in Philadelphia, Pennsylvania.
 He was a pacifist working for the Roxxon cybernetics corporation Cybertek.
 Upon discovery of the Deathlok program, he was shot with a sedative by Harlan Ryker and his brain was transplanted into the body of the John Kelly Deathlok cyborg.
 The machine was used against rebels fighting against Roxxon's influence in the fictional South American country of Estrella.
 Collins regained his consciousness during that mission and stopped the cyborg programming that would have killed a small child.

 Although his brain was intended to serve only as a medium for the robot's programming, he was able to assert his will over it (installing a "no-killing parameter" into its programming).
 The computer is fully willing to listen to Collins, though he must take care to present his orders in a way that helps fulfill the mission and keep people from dying.
 The computer is fully capable of understanding distinct concepts, such as bluffing, as when Collins is forced to pretend to take a hostage.
 Later he met Jesus Badalamente and also battles Mainframe.
 Collins learns that his human body was still alive, and encounters Nick Fury and S.H.I.E.L.D.
-Harlan Ryker hides Collins's human body.
 Collins aids Nick Fury and S.H.I.E.L.D. in preventing a nuclear strike on the United States.
 With the Fantastic Four, the X-Men, and Misty Knight, Deathlok later battles Mechadoom.
 He meets the Punisher, and battles Silvermane.
 After that, he teams up with Spider-Man and several other heroes to stop the Sinister Six.
 He next meets Moses Magnum.
 Collins finally reveals his existence as a cyborg to his family.
 Collins then begins to search for his human body.
-During this time he fought the Sleepwalker, and helps Silver Sable retrieve a purloined Statue of Liberty.
+During this time he fought Sleepwalker, and helps Silver Sable retrieve a purloined Statue of Liberty.
 He assists a makeshift team of other heroes in the "Maximum Carnage" incident, protecting the people of New York from a mass-murdering group of supervillains.

 During the events of the miniseries Beyond!, the cosmic being the Stranger (pretending to be the Beyonder) transported Collins to an alien planet, where he was forced to live for years until being rescued with the aid of several other heroes.
 However, his rescue required the sacrifice of Greg Willis, the superhero known as Gravity.
 As an act of gratitude, Collins arranged Gravity's funeral.
-When Willis' body was later stolen by the cosmic entity known as Epoch, Collins enlisted the aid of the Fantastic Four in retrieving it.
+When Willis' body was stolen by the cosmic entity Epoch, Collins enlisted the aid of the Fantastic Four in retrieving it.